 - Increased motivation to learn more about the subject.

-Lectures will be online lusing Zoom (a decision may be made to revert to normal classroom lectures).
-Durin the lectures, demonstrations, group tasks and small experiments will be conducted to apply theory on practical problems.
+Lectures on campus.
+During the lectures, demonstrations, group tasks and small experiments will be conducted to apply theory on practical problems.
 Active participation is expected.

 None in particular other than contact with the teacher.